The New York Wine Classic

 - The International Riesling Foundation’s Riesling Taste Profile is used in determining whether Riesling will be judged in the Dry, Medium Dry, Medium Sweet, or Sweet categories—each of which will have a “Best of Class” designee.
 It is now being used by major competitions as well as the Classic.

-- As soon as possible after the awards are verified, and the Governor’s Cup winners are notified by phone, full results will be posted on our web site www.newyorkwines.org under the Awards & Accolades section.
+- As soon as possible after the awards are verified, and the Governor’s Cup winners are notified by phone, and full results will be posted on our web site www.newyorkwines.org under the Industry News section.

 - Medals will be sent to wineries as soon as possible after the competition.
 Please keep in mind that we cannot predict the number of medals needed, so they will be ordered after the competition is held.